-There are several conditions that can lead to poor circulation in your legs, including heart conditions, diabetes, obesity, arterial issues, and Raynaud’s disease.
+There are several potential causes of poor circulation in your legs, including heart conditions, diabetes, obesity, arterial issues, and Raynaud’s disease.
 Vein disease, also known as venous insufficiency, can also lead to poor circulation.

 What Are the Symptoms of Poor Circulation in the Legs?